qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 graphical modeler, just like you do with any other geoalgorithm.

-By default, all algorithms that rely on an external appplication not shipped with QGIS are not enabled.
+By default, all algorithms that rely on an external appplication not shipped with
+|qg| are not enabled.
 You can enable them in the configuration dialog.
 Make sure that the corresponding application is already installed in your system.
 Enabling an algorithm provider without installing the application it needs will cause the algorithms to appear in the toolbox, but an error will be thrown when